 Patty Ritchie is a lifelong resident of Upstate.
 Patty grew up in DePeyster, graduating from Heuvelton Central High, Mater Dei College and SUNY Potsdam, and chose to stay in Northern New York and raise her own family.

 Patty has committed to carrying her reputation for customer service, and concern for individuals and communities through to her role as State Senator, where she has led myriad fights on behalf of farmers, senior citizens seeking assistance with their prescription drug costs, and for additional state support for rural schools.

 She was an early supporter of the new Property Tax Cap law that's saving millions of dollars for Central and Northern New York homeowners, supported the Governor;s program for Regional Economic Development, and has championed job creation.

 Patty Ritchie lives in the Town of Oswegatchie with her husband, Tom.
-The couple has three adult children, and two grandchildren.
+The couple has three adult children, and three grandchildren.